hackforla/website-wiki/README.md

 # HackforLA.org Wiki

-This repository houses the documentation for the Hack for LA website team.
-The live site is available at [https://hackforla.github.io/website-wiki/](https://hackforla.github.io/website-wiki/).
+This repository houses the documentation for Hack for LA's website team.
 The documentation is built using [MkDocs](https://www.mkdocs.org/) and is styled with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.

 **Note**: Issues related to this wiki are tracked in the [hackforla/website repository](https://github.com/hackforla/website).

 For more information on the current state of the wiki, please refer to the [How to Contribute to the Wiki](https://github.com/hackforla/website/wiki/How-to-Contribute-to-the-Wiki) page.

 ---